up-n-atom/8311/docs/posts/install-8311-community-firmware-on-the-bfw-solutions-was-110.md

         ??? note "Prior to Windows 11 Build 22631.4391 (KB5044380) and Windows 10 Build 19045.5073 (KB5045594)..."
             The `scp` command used the legacy SCP protocol without the need for specifying the `-O` optional parameter.
-            If you're using an older Windows build or an [OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) version prior to 8.9.0.0, please remove `-O` from the `scp` command parameters.
+            If you're using an older Windows build or an [OpenSSH](https://github.com/PowerShell/Win32-OpenSSH) version before 8.9.0.0, please remove `-O` from the `scp` command parameters.

             If you continue to have issues, consider installing and running [WinSCP](https://winscp.net/), a GUI client.
             *(Remember to choose the SCP file protocol)*.